Rotterdam uses 3D printing in construction - costs are reduced with 70%.

 Results of 3D printing in construction

-Woonstad Rotterdam has an advantage over its competitors as it can recreate large objects that are no longer in production with the use of a 3D printer.
+Woonstad Rotterdam has an advantage over its competitors as it can recreate large objects that are no longer in production (for sale) with the use of a 3D printer.

-It is easy to repeat the results without having to put your trust in the possibly unsteady hand of manual labor.
+With 3D printing in construction it is easy to repeat the results.
+You don't have to put your trust in the possibly unsteady hand of manual labor.

 The full manufacturing is kept in-house, saving a lot of time.
-3D printing is quick which makes planning timeframes so much easier.
+3D printing in construction is quicker compared to traditional methods, which makes planning timeframes so much easier.

 Sculpting ornaments by hand requires great precision and does not leave any room for error.
-With 3D printing, construction changes can be made more easily and against a lower cost.
+With 3D printing in construction changes can be made more easily and against a lower cost.

 Ornaments no longer have to be handcrafted, significantly reducing labor costs as well as material costs (since it is made of plastic).
 They now can 3D print large objects directly on the construction site.

 Look at these 3D printing case studies!

 Do you want to see some stories what you can do with a 3D printer?
 No problem.
 Here are some impressive and really interesting posts, what you can achieve with your 3D Printer.
 We promise you: You are not wasting your time while reading this case studies.